(Psst, scroll down for the press kit with official bio, downloadable high-res headshots and covers.)

 He lives with his family near Boston, Massachusetts.

 Clicking on the thumbnails will give you full-res images.
-Please credit Lisa Tang Liu as the photographer.
+Please credit the photographer in each case.

 |© Lisa Tang Liu||© Lisa Tang Liu||© Lisa Tang Liu|